 How much money do you want to spend?

 This is important because if you own an older house that is not very well insulated, you would be better off spending money on upgrading the insulation in the house, such as sealing any leaks, or putting more insulation in the roof space.
-Also if your roof area is like most peoples homes, you will only have enough space for 2 or 3 x 30 tube collectors anyway, which is more than enough to do your domestic hot water, but not enough for space heating.
-However, if you live on an acrage then you can mount the collectors on the ground and the roof space is not an issue.
+Also if your roof area is like most people's homes, you will only have enough space for 2 or 3 x 30 tube collectors anyway, which is more than enough to do your domestic hot water, but not enough for space heating.
+However, if you live on an acreage then you can mount the collectors on the ground and the roof space is not an issue.

 The payback on a solar system varies enormously depending on if you are putting the system in yourself or having it professionally installed, also depending on what fuel you use to heat your home with.

 Commercial Solar Space Heating

 Heating commercial building is definitely a viable project, much more so than for residential buildings.
 Commercial buildings tend to have much larger roof areas where the collectors can be placed and often have some form of in-floor heating.
 They tend not to be heated to the same temperature your house will be and at night it often doesn't matter if the building is little cooler.
 The solar equipment also has very generous tax benefits which enable businesses to write down the capital cost of the equipment much faster then other heating systems.

 Here are a few articles that relate to solar space heating that you might find interesting

-This article describes a families DIY approach to solar heating their home.
+This article describes a family's DIY approach to solar heating their home.
 One point to remember is in this article they mention Victoria, it is Victoria in Australia! however it is a good article.

 For more information please visit the Solar School Section of the website.